ar-audio/socket-server/README.md

-# Socket Server
+# Web debugger backend

-Simple socket server to pass on position events
+Simple socket server to pass on debug events

+This server currently is online under: http://159.89.110.19:3001/ You can find the frontend in this organisation under [web-debugger-frontend](https://github.com/ar-marco-polo/web-debugger-frontend)

 ## Setup